kaneplusplus/listdown/README.md

 ## Overview

-The listdown package provides functions to programmatically create R Markdown files from named lists.
+The {listdown} package provides functions to programmatically create R Markdown files from named lists.
 It is intended for data analysis pipelines where the presentation of the results is separated from their creation.
 For this use case, a data processing (or analysis) is performed and the results are provided in a single named list, organized heirarchically.
-With the list and a listdown object a workflowr, pdf, word, or html page.
+With the list and a {listdown} object a workflowr, pdf, word, or html page.
 List element names denote sections, subsections, subsubsection, etc. and the list elements contain the data structure to be presented including graphs and tables.
 The goal of the package is not